cedricbonhomme/cedricbonhomme.org/content/about.md

 and with hardware.
 My favorite programming languages are Python and OCaml and text editors of choice are Emacs and Kate, depending on the mood.

+### It's all about open source

+I try to dedicate a significant part of my life to promoting knowledge sharing mainly, but not only, in the field of computer science.
+This is why my [software projects](/software) and ideas are public and under copyleft licenses.
+You can share, use and remix my work.
+I think it's also important to make [donations](/donations) to the projects I am relying on.

+I am desperate by the growing capitalist alternative of the Web and I support the Small Web.

 ### Introvert